geckooooo/purkinje-device/README.md

 * Port the original 2010 Arduino/Processing implementation to Raspberry Pi/Go using [periph.io](https://periph.io)
 * Implement command line parameters for setting the blinking frequencies
 * Implement "Display Mode" to cause Purkinje hallucinations using a normal computer display
+* Investigate using RGBW LEDs
+* Add support for "programmed sequences" --> lightshow in your mind!
 * Document the electronics